 My spiritual Yogic journey began in 2009 when I first started reading Bhagvad Gita regularly.
 I spent an hour everyday studying Bhagvad Gita.
 The knowledge of Bhagvad Gita expanded my awareness.
 The philosophy of Yoga and the vedas were my areas of exploration.

-My curiosity craved for answers for quintessential existential questions of life.
+My curiosity arose and craved for answers for quintessential existential questions of life.